KazuAlex/openpollslack/README.md

 ## Support me

-To support of thank me, you can contact me.
+To support or thank me, you can contact me.
 I would be happy to provide you my PayPal address.